 Directions

 1. Prepare the salmon scraps for cooking: Pour with boiled hot water, leave for a minute, drain the water, and repeat again.
-It will help remove dirt and achieve a cleaner broth.
+It will help remove dirt and make the broth cleaner.

 2. Cook the fish broth: Put the salmon scraps into a large stock pot, add a whole peeled onion, 2-3 bay leaves, some black pepper, and a pinch of salt.
-Add enough water - aim at the target amount of soup (some water will evaporate, and the volume will increase when you add veggies).
+Add enough water to reach the target soup amount (some water will evaporate, and the volume will increase when you add veggies).
 Boil for about 30 minutes, occasionally skimming the foam from the surface.

 3. Strain the broth: Remove the fish from the soup pot and transfer it to a bowl to cool down slightly.
-Meanwhile, strain the broth and pour it into a clean pot where you'll be cooking the soup.
+Meanwhile, strain the broth and pour it into a clean pot to cook the soup.

 4. Add the veggies: Cut potatoes and carrots into small pieces and add to the bowl with the fish.
 Pour about 2 liters of hot water and a pinch of salt into the pot and start boiling the veggies.
 To make the soup thicker and creamier, add only half of the potatoes at the beginning and wait for about 10 minutes, then add the remainder.
 Meanwhile, chop one onion, season it with salt, and fry it on medium-high heat in a small amount of butter or vegetable oil until golden brown, then transfer to the same stock pot to the rest of the veggies.

 5. Process the fish: While the veggies are simmering, separate salmon flesh from the scraps.
 It might take some time and require attentiveness to avoid any fishbone remaining in the flesh.
-Once done, we like to check once again, squeezing the flesh between fingers to see if there are no bones left.
+Once done, I like to check again, squeezing the flesh between my fingers to see if no bones remain.
 You wouldn't want one sharp bone to ruin this beautiful dish (and your day).

 6. Add the remaining ingredients: Once the veggies are soft, add the salmon flesh and processed cheese, stir to help it melt, season with extra salt if needed, and simmer with the lid on for 10 extra minutes.